WaveEngine/EvergineDocs/manual/graphics/materials/material_decorators.md

 }
 ```

-The above Material decorator example shows how the effect resource layout is translated to get/set class properties to make easier use of the effect from code.
+The above Material Decorator example shows how the effect resource layout is translated into get/set class properties to make it easier to use the effect from code.

-Now when you open a material asset from [Material Editor](material_editor.md) and the material uses _MyGraphicEffect_ its properties as:
+Now, when you open a material asset from the [Material Editor](material_editor.md) and the material uses _MyGraphicEffect_, its properties will be shown as:

 ![Material properties](images/defaultMaterialDecorator.jpg)

 ## Customize Material Decorators

-Editing the material decorator c# class you can modify how the properties are shown in the [Material Editor](material_editor.md).
-For example, the Color property appears as Vector3 property because this is the type using in the HLSL effect code.
+By editing the Material Decorator C# class, you can modify how the properties are shown in the [Material Editor](material_editor.md).
+For example, the Color property appears as a Vector3 property because this is the type used in the HLSL effect code.
 You can change it to use a Color picker to configure this parameter with the following code change:

 ```csharp
 public Evergine.Common.Graphics.Color Parameters_Color